luyandamagava/Ecommerce/README.md

 6. **Comment on listings** to engage in discussions with other users.
 7. **Filter listings by category** to find items of interest quickly.

-## Contributing
+## 🤝 Contributing

-We welcome contributions to this project!
-Here's how:
+We love contributions!
+Here's how you can help:

 1. **Fork the repository.**
 2. **Create a new branch** for your feature: